K-Pragna/Temperature-Convertor/README.md

 ## Temperature Covertor

 1. Description:
-   > The website convert's Celsius temperature measurements into either Fahrenheit or Kelvin scales.
+   > The website allows user to give input(Fahrenheit, Kelvin) and convert's it into Celsius.
 2. Technologies Used:
    > HTML, CSS, and JavaScript
 3. Visit-Wesite: